Skip to main content

 • Use categories - assigning every ingredient to a category makes filtering and reporting much easier as your library grows.

-• Add brands only when it matters - if you always use a specific brand (e.g. a particular chocolate for your signature brownie), record it.
+• Add brands only when it matters - if you always use a specific brand (e.g. a particular chocolate for your signature brownie), record it in the Brand field.
 If any brand will do, leave it blank.